M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Vault-Reference/index.md

 The `Vault` reference is the primary method of interacting with contents of an M-Files vault.
 It is an instance of the [Vault COM API class](https://www.m-files.com/api/documentation/index.html#MFilesAPI~Vault.html).
 There are two types of `Vault` reference available within the VAF: transactional and non-transactional.

+### Transactional vault references

-Changes made using a transactional vault reference are automatically rolled back if the transaction subsequently fails.
+In many places in the VAF you will encounter a "transactional vault reference".
+This vault reference is provided to enable you, the developer, to perform actions within the vault that will be rolled back if the transaction fails.

+The transactional vault reference is designed to have a short lifespan:

+* The transactional vault instance must not be used from parallel threads.
+* The transactional vault instance should not be persisted, or attempted to be used, beyond the lifetime of the event that created the transaction.
+As an example: you cannot persist a reference to a transactional vault from an event handler and then use it in a subsequent task queue processing.

 Changes made using a non-transactional vault reference are not automatically rolled back if the transaction subsequently fails; the developer must handle exceptions and ensure that any changes are undone.

 If available, you should always make changes using a transactional vault reference.
+{:.note}

 ## Task queues